-How to use Avoma’s MCP server to analyze meetings
+How to set up and use Avoma's MCP server to analyze meetings

 Avoma gives teams a powerful way to capture and act on meeting insights with transcripts, summaries, action items, CRM sync, and analytics available out of the box.
 But for teams that want to go beyond prebuilt workflows and extract insights based on their own logic, goals, and models, the MCP server offers the next level of flexibility.